rhbourke/wireframe-renderer/README.md

 **You can skip the advanced options** and use default values by entering "Y" when prompted, and **this is recommended your first time using the application**.

-*You might get **weird/ugly** output if*:
+*Getting **weird/ugly** output?
+Make sure you didn't*:
-* You set a render size that is too extreme - values between 0.6 and 3.0 work best.
-The program does not necessarily make sure your text will fit the screen, and a render scale that is too small can cause the lines to disappear.
+* Set a render size that is too extreme - you will almost always want to use a value between 0.5 and 2 or so.
-* You choose a prompt that is too long to fit.
+* Choose a prompt that is too long to fit.
-* You choose a background color that is the same or very nearly the same as the draw color.
+* Choose a background color that is the same or very nearly the same as the draw color.

 ## Understanding the Math

 I want to share some resources I liked about rendering in case you are also curious about it and help give you a head start in digesting how this stuff works.

-The main mathematical problem we are dealing with is figuring out how to take a point in 3D space and find out where it is in 2D space (your screen) after rotating it around some other point.
+The main mathematical problem we are dealing with for this project is figuring out how to take a point in 3D space and find out where it is in 2D space (your screen) after rotating it around some other point.

 In my honest opinion, the best way to understand the math needed for stuff like this at a deep level is to go down the Wikipedia rabbit hole.
 [This Wikipedia page](https://en.wikipedia.org/wiki/Rotation_matrix) is a good one to dive in at (everything past the first few sections is irrelevant though).

 Wikipedia isn't a friendly place to start for this topic if you aren't very comfortable with linear algebra or aren't used to reading the Wikipedia math pages, however.
-Please don't let it scare you away if it is too much.
-At it's core, the math required for this rendering project is built on the simple trigonometry that you probably learned in high school.
+If you find the Wikipedia page overwhelming, there is good news: at it's core, the math required for this rendering project is built on the simple trigonometry that you probably learned in high school.

 Ultimately, all we really need to be able to do for this project is find the positions of the vertices of our shapes after they have been rotated around the origin.
 If we have the vertices, it is easy to draw lines between them.
 I'd like to walk you through a simple 2D example on my whiteboard to show how approachable it can be.